Do you want to set up a free ebook download on your blog?

 But how many readers are going to get excited about reading an ebook in .pdf format in web browsers?
 Very few, or more likely, none at all.

-Ebook readers who find a source of free books want to be able to read an ebook on their preferred device, and without any fuss or bother.
+Ebook readers who find a source of free books, such as public domain titles on Project Gutenberg, want to be able to download and read an ebook on their preferred device, and without any fuss or bother.

 Readers want to download free books and be able to click and read immediately